-Fabric yo-yos are really quite simple, both to look at and to make.
-It’s this simplicity that can often be overlooked or discounted when creating and embellishing with fabric.
-I remember when I was young that my grandmother used to have a beautiful bedspread made from yo-yos.
+I remember when I was young that my grandmother used to have a beautiful bedspread made from fabric yo-yos.
 I remember her spending endless hours sitting in the evening making hundreds of them from various types and colors of fabric, and then painstakingly sewing them together.
 The finished bedspread was stunningly beautiful in color and texture.

-I’ve never had the ambition to make anything so lovely with fabric yo-yos, but I do love embellishing with them; you can use them for all sorts of different types of embellishment …
+I’ve never had the ambition to make anything so lovely with fabric yo-yos, but I do love embellishing with them, and here’s a few ideas …

-You can put some bead dangles in the middle for a creative flower center.
+You could add some bead dangles to the center of the yo-yo for a creative flower embellishment.

-Or just a single bead for a simple embellishment.
+Or simply sew a single large bead to the center for a simple embellishment.

 How to Make a Fabric Yo-Yo

-Once you’ve transferred your circle design to the fabric, carefully cut out the circle.
+Once you’ve transferred the circle design to the fabric, carefully cut it out.

 With the wrong side of the fabric facing up, fold over the edge of the circle about 1/8″ and using a small hand sewn running stitch, begin sewing folding the edge over as you go.
 Make sure you use strong thread, or you could double your thread to give it extra strength.